ariary/console.sh/README.md

 ## Notes
 * SOP and CORS don't apply to websocket, **However** CSP does.
 Many websites specify `connect-src` CSP directive which restricts loaded URL from WebSocket (⇒ can't use `console.sh` on these websites, empty new tabs will do the job)
 * Without `wss` (secure websocket) browser wouldn't authorize websocket communication ⇒ need certificate and key
 * **⚠️ This project is not secure!
-Use it with parsimony and of course shut down the server when you are done using it**
+Use it with parsimony and of course shut down the server when you are done using it**.
+Otherwise an XSS can easily become a RCE